 Tommy didn’t ride the train again for almost a month, because the few odd jobs he took to supplement his government benefits were in other directions from where he lived, and closer to his house.
-Then he was offered a more enduring spot in a rising shopping center.
+Then he got a more enduring spot in a rising shopping center.
 It would still be off the books—his employer was very understanding about that—but would provide a longer and more secure source of income, as long as Tommy kept coming to work and doing a good job.
 That was not a problem.
 Though he was in chronic pain, and used opioids more or less constantly to keep it under control, Tommy was a hard worker.
 He rarely had complaints, and the few that he did were more personal than professional.

 This new job required Tommy to use the same train that he had ridden almost four weeks previously.
-Though his current quitting time was actually earlier in the day than for his previous job, the waning year ensured that it was nevertheless dark by the time Tommy got to the station.
+Though his current quitting time was earlier in the day than for his previous job, the waning year ensured that it was nevertheless dark by the time Tommy got to the station.

 Walking to the far end of the platform, Tommy took a pack of Marlboros from his shoulder bag, fished out a cigarette, and put it in his mouth.
 As be brought his lighter up, preparing to flick its flame into existence, he froze.

 The sheen on her forehead was perhaps a bit glossier, her hair limper, but even that could have been a trick of memory.
 She wore the same clothes that Tommy remembered from almost a month ago.
-The idea that she was homeless flitted again through the back of his mind, that this was her only outfit.
+The idea that she was homeless flitted again through the back of his mind, and that this was her only outfit.

 Tommy had felt reasonably well that day; it was his first day on the job, and he was not yet as sore as he would be in the morning.
 Thus, he had not taken as many oxycodones as he often did when working.
-Now, however, as though he feared that the woman’s pain was somehow contagious, he scrambled his hand into his right pocket, stuffing his lighter back into his left at the same time.
+Now, as though he feared that the woman’s pain were somehow contagious, he scrambled his hand into his right pocket, stuffing his lighter back into his left at the same time.
 He pulled out the small, plastic bottle, popping the cap and spilling two pills onto his palm.
 He almost crushed his cigarette with his pill hand before remembering to take it out and discard it, throwing the small tablets into his mouth.
 He chewed them before swallowing.

 Even as the bitter sensation of the medicine struck Tommy’s tongue, bringing a grimace to his face, the woman’s head snapped upward, and she stared directly across the tracks at him.

 How had he though that she seemed far away?
-Quite the contrary, he could see her vividly, starkly, more real even than the metal structure on which she sat.
+Quite the contrary, he could see her vividly, starkly, more real than the metal structure on which she sat.
 She took up no more space in his visual field than she had before, but he almost could have sworn that if he reached out, he would be able to feel the fabric of her clothing, the dampness of her skin.